 [I]f the [Central Coast Water Board] strictly followed the implementation schedule in the Basin Plan, hundreds of dischargers would be out of compliance with the Order provisions immediately or within the early stages of the implementation of the permit.
 The [Central Coast Water Board] considered the option of issuing time schedule orders to such dischargers under Water Code section 13300 in lieu of extending the compliance schedules within the permit under Water Code section 13263, subdivision (c), but concluded that time schedule orders would require an extensive investment of board resources with questionable water quality results.
 Applying a less-than-strict interpretation of target dates to achieve TMDL load allocations when establishing the surface receiving water limits in this Order is both a legally permissible and practical alternative to the exercise of issuing multiple time schedule orders.

 We certainly understand the practical difficulties associated with adopting hundreds of individual time schedule orders.
-In this case, however, all of the dischargers within each of the affected TMDL watersheds are similarly situated for these purposes, in that the Central Coast Water Board need not take into account their individual circumstances.
-Accordingly, the Central Coast Water Board should consider adopting a series of watershed-wide time schedule orders that apply to all dischargers within each watershed that has a TMDL established in its Basin Plan.
-In addition, however, the Central Coast Water Board must initiate the process to amend its Basin Plan to reflect the changes in compliance dates for those TMDLs.
+In this case, however, all of the growers within each of the affected TMDL watersheds are similarly situated for these purposes, in that the Central Coast Water Board need not take into account their individual circumstances.
+Accordingly, the Central Coast Water Board should consider adopting a series of watershed-wide time schedule orders that apply to all dischargers within each watershed that has a TMDL with a final compliance date established in its Basin Plan.
+In addition, however, the Central Coast Water Board must initiate the process to amend its Basin Plan to reflect the changes in final compliance dates for those TMDLs.

-J. Public Trust
+Public Trust

 CCKA Petitioners assert that the Central Coast Water Board, in adopting the General WDRs, failed to adequately analyze the impact of agricultural discharges on public trust resources and violated its trustee duties.
 As discussed in more detail below, the relevant public trust resources are considered and the requirements to protect those resources where feasible are already addressed through the Central Coast Water Board’s Porter-Cologne Act responsibilities to reasonably protect beneficial uses, including fisheries.
 We find that the Central Coast Water Board did not violate any obligations it may have under the public trust doctrine.